tobyweston/blog/ghostwriter/cache/style_profile.md

 - compliance → evidence problem
 - tooling → governance mechanism

-Tends to identify root cause and frame things as "systems" problems (systems thinkings).
-For example, how organisational dysfunction can lead to behavioural anti-patterns within engineering teams.
+Tends to identify root causes and frame issues as systemic design problems rather than individual mistakes.

 Thinks about technical choices affecting the culture and behaviour of teams, and vice versa.
 For example, how branching models can affect code review practices and team trust - enforcing branch protection can have the side effect of limited trunk based development.